We created a 4th-grade level science education kit for Microsoft Education's HACKING STEM. Our

-I felt that the success of this test was largely due to the fact that our homemade trebuchet just wasn’t that good.
+I felt that the success of the classroom test session was largely due to the fact that our homemade trebuchet just wasn’t that good.
 It launched fairly short distances even with a bunch of weights added–but that happened to be the perfect

 We kept this in mind as we developed a cheaper cardstock template version of the experiment.